The Sugar Bowl: A Long-Standing Fixture on Public Square… And Canton, N.Y.?

-The restaurant was owned by Constantine Athans for a number of years, but ultimately changed hands several times in the 1970s and early 80’s when, in 1983, the owners were delinquent on property taxes nearing $1,000.
-By December of 1985, the Sugar Bowl was no more, although no specific date could be references for when it closed its doors permanently.
+The restaurant was owned by Constantine Athans for a number of years but ultimately changed hands several times in the 1970s and early 80’s when, in 1983, the owners were delinquent on property taxes nearing $1,000.
+By December of 1985, the Sugar Bowl was no more, although no specific date could be referenced for when it closed its doors permanently.